Chucooleg/CapsNet_for_NER/README.md

 # CapsNet_for_NER
-Adapt Capsule Network for Name Entity Recognition Task
+Capsule Network adapted for Name Entity Recognition with the CoNLL-2003 Shared Task.
 <hr>

 ## Usage